 - Sun Exposure: Full sun, partial shade

-- When it's in Trouble: Leaves wilt and die at the first sign of frost
+- Signs of a Problem: Leaves wilt and die at the first sign of frost

-- When it's Thriving: Healthy leaves have a metallic sheen
+- Signs of a Healthy Plant: Healthy leaves have a metallic sheen

 Starting Perilla Leaves From Seed

 You can harvest shiso seeds yourself, but one problem with this approach is that seeds don't keep well in storage, so you may want to obtain them from a commercial supplier.
 You can direct-sow seeds outdoors in moist, well-draining soil when nighttime temperatures stay above 45 degrees Fahrenheit, but if you want to get a jump on the growing season, consider starting seeds indoors.

 Perilla seeds take from seven to 21 days to germinate at a temperature of 70 degrees, so to have seedlings large enough to transplant at the beginning of the growing season, you should sow them in seed-starting mix four to six weeks before the last frost in spring.
 Soak seeds in water for 24 hours before sowing them and sow them 1/4 inch deep, covering them lightly with soil.
 To ensure they have the light they need to grow, keep them under grow lights until they are ready for transplanting.

 When planting seedlings in the garden, space them 10 to 12 inches apart and keep the soil moist but not wet.
 Perilla seeds are vulnerable to fungal infections that cause damping off, so avoid overwatering.